YosysHQ/padring/README.md

 The filler cells are auto-detected by the padring program.
 Should this process fail, the user can add an explicit prefix which will be used to find the filler cells.

+Multiple LEF files can be specified.
+During loading, existing cells with the same name will be overwritten.

 ## Configuration file

 The following commands are available: